Multiplicity one for $L$-functions and applications: Multiplicity one for -functions

 \subsection{$L$-function background}

 Before getting to $L$-functions, we recall two bits of terminology that will be used in the following discussion.
-An entire function $f:\C\to\C$ is said to have order at most $\alpha$ if for all $\epsilon > 0$:
+An entire function $f:\C\to\C$ is said to have \term{order at most} $\alpha$ if for all $\epsilon > 0$:

-Moreover, we say $f$ has order equal to $\alpha$ if $f$ has order at most $\alpha$, and $f$ does not have order at most $\gamma$ for any $\gamma<\alpha$.
-The notion of order is relevant because functions of finite order admit a factorization as described by the Hadamard Factorization Theorem and the $\Gamma$-function and $L$-functions are all of order 1.
+Moreover, we say $f$ has \term{order} $\alpha$ if $f$ has order at most $\alpha$, and $f$ does not have order at most $\gamma$ for any $\gamma<\alpha$.
+The notion of order is relevant because functions of finite order admit a factorization as described by the Hadamard Factorization Theorem.
+The $\Gamma$-function and all $L$-functions have order~1.

 In order to ease notation, we use the normalized $\Gamma$-functions defined by: